NAMING CEREMONY OF RAK PORTS NEW TUG – OSPREY

 A naming ceremony was held in Ras Al Khaimah Port for a new tug delivered to RAK Ports from the Albwardy Damen shipyard in Sharjah.
 The tug is a Damen ASD 2913 (29m Long and 13m Beam) with 80tons of bollard pull.
-The new vessel was named Osprey, with the baptism being performed by Mrs. Barbara Brand, wife of the CEO Capt Cliff Brand.
+The new vessel was named Osprey, with the baptism being performed the wife of the CEO, RAK Ports CEO.

 The naming ceremony completes the process that started in the autumn of 2016 when RAK Ports circulated an RFQ to builders worldwide.
 Damen secured the contract by agreeing to build the tug in their yard in Sharjah.
 The Damen ASD 2913 had not previously been built in the UAE and this represented a high degree of flexibility by the builder.
 Contracts were signed in March 2017 and steel cut in June 2017.

 The 80t bollard pull tug was commissioned to coincide with the construction of a new deep-water terminal, which is close to completion at Saqr Port.
 The new facility will be capable of handling two Capesize 180 class bulk vessels simultaneously.
 The Osprey will join a fleet of six existing tugs: four conventional Damen Stan Tugs with bollard pull of 50t, 36t, and two x 18t, along with two Damen ASD tugs of 70t and 60t bollard pull.

 At the naming ceremony, RAK Ports CEO thanked Damen for their flexibility to construct in the UAE and delivering on time.